dmpapageo/Python-Hacking-Scripts/README.md

 # Python-Hacking-Scripts

-A collection of scripts to perform various actions on a netowork.
+A collection of scripts to perform various actions on a network.